-- 2 The level presented represents the range of results.
-No sites exceeded the action level for lead or copper during 2017. - 3 Water containing more than 20 mg/L of sodium should not consumed by persons on severely restricted sodium diets. - 4 This represents the highest Locational Running Annual Average (LRAA) for the year 2018 at that sample site. - 5 To provide consumers, including the most sensitive populations, with a margin of protection from a lifetime of exposure to PFOA and PFOS from drinking water, EPA has established the health advisory levels at 70 parts per trillion. - 6 Turbidity is a measure of the cloudiness of the water.
+^{2 -} The level presented represents the range of results.
+No sites exceeded the action level for lead or copper during 2020.

+^{3 -} Water containing more than 20 mg/L of sodium should not be used for drinking by people on severely restricted sodium diets.
+Water containing more than 270 mg/L of sodium should not be used for drinking on moderately restricted sodium diets.

+^{4 -} This represents the highest Locational Running Annual Average (LRAA) for the year 2021 at that sample site.

+^{5 -} This represents the average result for the samples collected in 2021.

+^{6 -} Turbidity is a measure of the cloudiness of the water.
 We measure it because it is a good indicator of the effectiveness of our filtration system.
-Our highest single entry point turbidity measurement for the year occurred on 11/30/2018 (0.062 NTU).
+Our highest single entry point turbidity measurement for the year occurred on 5/22/2021 (0.089 NTU).
 State regulations require that entry point turbidity must always be below 1.0 NTU.
 The regulations also require that 95% of the entry point turbidity samples collected have measurements below 0.3 NTU.
 All levels recorded were below the acceptable range allowed and did not constitute a treatment violation.